sstucker/OCTview/CONTRIBUTING.md

 This repository has an action that releases a new executable automatically when new version tags are pushed to the main branch.

-This would be possible without the awesome https://build-system.fman.io/!
+This would not be possible without the awesome https://build-system.fman.io/!